 “Okay, that’s seriously odd,” Madoc said.

-“We can think about it later, let’s get you taken care of.”
-Tyrel worked loose the buttons down Madoc’s doublet; though the muted green suede looked grey in this light, he could see dark stains on one arm, and streaked across the area was fading yellow luminescence that must be the amarog’s blood.
+“We can think about it later, let’s get you taken care of.
+Sorry, not sure I trust the river water, going to have to use what we have.”
+Tyrel worked loose the buttons down Madoc’s doublet; though the muted green suede looked grey in the poor light, he could see dark stains on one arm, and streaked across the area was fading yellow luminescence that must be the amarog’s blood.
 He rummaged in the nearest pack for the flask of beer, gripping Madoc’s arm just above the blood; jerking the flask open with his teeth, he splashed it on the wounds.
 Madoc grunted in pain, and Tyrel felt the muscle under his hand spasm.

-“Light would be nice,” he muttered.
+“Light would be nice,” Tyrel muttered.
 “I can’t even check how bad it is.”